jive-vlbi/jive5ab/README.md

 ```

 # Important to know
 It should be realized that a `git checkout m5copy-vX.YY` on top of a currently active branch will add local modifications to `scripts/m5copy`.
 If this is undesired, perform a `git clone` + `git checkout m5copy-X.YY` in a temporary area, extract the correct `m5copy` and delete the temporary area afterwards.
-If unsure what this means do not hesitate to contact the uauthor.
+If unsure what this means do not hesitate to contact the author.

 ## Recovering from an erroneous checkout